openware/nodelogic/README.md

-# Node JS Applogic for Rubykube stack
+# Node JS Applogic for the Openware stack

 ### Start the app
 To start up the application simply run